turingschool/curriculum/tutorials/capybara/capybara_with_selenium_and_webkit.markdown

 end
 ```

-You'll practice using the JavaScript-enabled drivers in the exercises section.
+You'll practice using the JavaScript-enabled drivers in the exercises in the next section.